yoeljacobsen/AACarInfo/Instructions.md

 ## 2. Documentation and Session Continuity

-To ensure seamless project continuity between development sessions, you must maintain detailed and up-to-date documentation:
+To ensure seamless project continuity between development sessions, you must frequently maintain detailed and up-to-date documentation:

 * **`README.md`**: Keep this file updated with a summary of the project, setup instructions, overall progress, and any changes to the project structure.
 * **`DEBUGGING.md`**: Log all encountered bugs, unexpected behavior, error messages, and the steps taken to troubleshoot them.
 This is crucial for tracking issues and avoiding repetitive debugging efforts.